alvarofrutos/i18next-express-middleware-test/README.md

 i18next::translator: key "index.title" for namespace "translation" for languages "en" won't get resolved as namespace was not yet loaded This means something IS WRONG in your application setup.
 You access the t function before i18next.init / i18next.loadNamespace / i18next.changeLanguage was done.
 Wait for the callback or Promise to resolve before accessing it!!!
 ```

-3. Finally, when the language is changed using the buttons, this selection is not maintained when navigating to other pages.

 # Run the web
 Once downloaded install all NPM modules:
 ```